Hero Section Anti-Slop: 21 Compositions That Don't Look AI-Generated (2026)

 20. The Kiosk Hero

 A composition built around a list of small clickable tiles, each leading to a different surface of the product — like a self-service kiosk in a transit station or museum.
 The brand name sits at the top.
-Below, a grid of tiles (4 to 9), each containing a number, a short title, and a one-line description.
+Below, a grid of 4 to 9 tiles, each with a number, a short title, and a one-line description.
 The tiles are not features in the marketing sense — they are entry points: "1.
 Read the changelog", "2.
 Browse customer projects", "3.
 Try it in your terminal".

 When it works: products with multiple distinct user journeys.
 Documentation home pages, multi-product companies, agencies, education platforms, marketplaces, internal tools.
-Also good when you do not know which audience is landing on your site and you want to give them all an obvious door to walk through.
+Good when you do not know which audience is landing and you want to give them all an obvious door.

 <section class="px-8 py-16 min-h-screen">